Psychology and Sociology - Consortium for International Studies

 September 2018 - Present.

 This self-study course includes 15 weekly lessons.
-This course explains the methodology behind classroom control, teaching to children with special needs and assessments.
-Additionally, the course explores different strategies, ideas, and incentives to help teachers gain better understanding of the classroom.
+Topics include the methodology behind classroom control, teaching to children with special needs and assessments as well as different strategies, ideas, and incentives to help teachers gain better understanding of the classroom.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Educational Psychology, Education, or Psychology (8/18) (9/23 revalidation).